nixknameee/nixknameee/README.md

 I'm studying Software Engeeniring at the Campus of 42 Ecole in Vienna.

-- 🔭 I’m currently working on my own printf() function.
+- 🔭 I’m currently working on my own Virtual Maschine.
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning
 - 💬 Ask me about anything.
 - ⚡ Fun fact: 42 in binary is 101010